Scottish Youth Darts

 The Youth Setup within Scottish Darts has been supported by the SDA and is integrated in the main SDA banner.
 This has been going for many years and the Scotland Youth Team took part in their first European Youth Cup in 1999 and have been their every year since then.
 There is a Youth Director who is the go between the Youth Committee and the SDA Board of Directors.
 This is an invaluable post which gives the Youth’s a voice in Scottish Darts and also helps the Directors to support the Youth’s within the setup.
 This was evident when after the introduction of the 1st year of the Youth British Internationals in 2011 it was then integrated into BDO British Internationals with the Adult team and still continues today.

-The Youth Committee along with the Youth Director are responsible for organising 7 events under the SDA Youth Banner.
-At these events as in line with the BDO and WDF the youths are subject to random alcohol breath testing.
-The Committee and Youth Director also give support to the Academy/Area competitions totalling 13 events throughout the year in various locations including Arbroath, Fife, Stirling, Ayrshire & Wick.
+The Youth Committee along with the Youth Director are responsible for organising the events under the SDA Youth Banner.
+At these events as in line with the WDF the youths are subject to random alcohol breath testing.
+The Committee and Youth Director also give support to the Academy/Area competitions totalling approx 13 events throughout the year in various locations.
 The Diary is available on the Links Below.
 To take part in the

 Scottish Youth Darts Academies